 Fourth-year (chief resident) rotations include ambulatory obstetrics and gynecology; inpatient obstetrics and gynecology; reproductive endocrinology and infertility; maternal fetal medicine; and urogynecology rotations.
 The chief resident supervises junior residents and students under faculty supervision.

 On inpatient services of obstetrics, gynecology and gynecologic oncology, residents are responsible for patients of both full-time faculty and private attending physicians, with attending physician supervision.
 The residents operate with the faculty and private attending physicians and are responsible for patients' postoperative care, in consultation with the attending physician.
 The attending staff delegates responsibility that is appropriate to the resident's level of training and experience.
 Residents benefit from high-volume services at all three medical centers.

-Each week residents have five hours of protected time for educational programming to cover the curriculum, journal article review, Morbidity & Mortality (M&M) Conferences and Grand Rounds.
+Each week residents have four hours of protected time for educational programming to cover the curriculum, journal article review, Morbidity & Mortality (M&M) Conferences and Grand Rounds.
 Educational activities include simulation exercises, hands-on experiences, and interactive "theme weeks."
 Other weekly conferences occur in gynecology, high-risk obstetrics, fetal monitoring, gynecologic oncology, gynecologic pathology, reproductive endocrinology and infertility, family planning and urogynecology.

 Medical Student Education

 Cedars-Sinai is actively involved in training UCLA medical students.
 Third-year medical students from UCLA complete the required obstetrics and gynecology clerkship at Cedars-Sinai, and there are several sub-internships available for fourth-year medical students.